ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/desktop-and-laptop/llvm_putty/putty_llvm.md

 This will change the configuration on the top of Visual Studio to `arm64-Clang-Debug`

 On the top toolbar open the drop down and click `arm64-Clang-Debug`.
+Then select `Project -> Configure Cache`.
 This will trigger Visual Studio to generate the `CMakeCache.txt` file for your new `arm64-Clang-Debug` configuration.

 In the output window, you will see messages similar to: